Connection NOT Perfection

 - Practice listening, even when it isn’t exactly convenient.

-- MOST Importantly: Try to listen more to your Good Mama, not your Should Mama – learning to trust yourself and let go of the guilt.
+- MOST Importantly: Try to listen more to your Good Mama, not your Should Mama – learn to trust yourself and let go of the guilt.

-On holidays (when perfections often calls our names) we make intentional choices about what we choose to include.
+On holidays (when perfectionism often comes calling), try to make intentional choices about what you choose to include and what you let go of.

-- We can find simple birthday celebration ideas that delight, but don’t overwhelm
+- You can find simple birthday celebration ideas that delight but don’t overwhelm

-- We can practice taking pictures, but staying present during the special moments that you truly treasure.
+- You can practice taking pictures but staying present during the special moments.

-- We looks for the little moments to celebrate that might not be huge to the outside world, but matter a lot in our hearts.
+- You can look for the little moments to celebrate that might not be huge to the outside world but matter a lot in your heart.

-Look for ways to be present, and notice that these can be very simple (100 Ways to be Kind to Your Child, for instance has ideas that will make you smile as you realize you are doing a lovely job on so many of these things already.)
+Look for ways to be present, and notice that connection can be very simple (100 Ways to be Kind to Your Child, for instance, has ideas that will make you smile as you realize you are doing a lovely job on so many of these things already.)

 - Find short and sweet ways to connect, and realize that they DO count, even if it’s only 10 minutes.

-Connection not perfection simply means we look inwards at the family we have and make choices that will nurture that family, rather than trying to please everyone else.
+Connection, not perfection, simply means we look inward at the family we have and make choices that will nurture that family rather than trying to please everyone else.
 Leaning on the side of connection means we can give ourselves a little grace as we figure this out, knowing that parenting won’t always look pretty.
-We keep the big picture in mind:
+We can keep the big picture in mind: